rkumar/zfm/README.md

 The first method from the menu, shows selected files highlighted so it's nicer.
 At this time, the main file manager does not use any coloring or highlighting (it may do so later, not a priority).

+### Finding a file based on filename###

+This is similar to the `find` command but uses zsh, to find a file given a string.
+Matches are displayed and can be filtered based on more keys, and files may be selected and edited.
+Currently, the location of this is MENU-c ("commands") -> "ffind".

+###Searching based on file content###

+I've interfaced with `ag` and `ack` to provide a list of files from which files may be selected.
+MENU-f 9 (ack) searches current dir, MENU-r 9 (ack) searches recursively.

+MENU-c (commands) ack and ag currently only show the output of ack and ag, they do not allow file selection.

 ###Miscellaneous###

 There are other keys also mapped to some actions.
 Will document as i go. and these keys are not fixed yet.